 |What is the Access to Learning Fund?

 The Access to Learning Fund (ALF) is a sum of money given to the University from the Government.
 It can provide non-repayable awards to students who are having money troubles or have an unexpected emergency to deal with.
 The fund is discretionary and cash-limited so whether or not you get an award depends on your individual circumstances and the availability of funds.
+The Access to Learning Fund should not be seen as a guaranteed source of income for any student.

 |Can I apply to the fund?

-Yes, provided you are a home student and enrolled on an eligible course.
 If you are eligible for a student loan you must have applied for your maximum entitlement and have received your first instalment before you apply to the fund.
 As the fund has a limited amount of money so we can’t offer help to every applicant and we can’t always meet all of the costs that you might apply for.
 Certain students are given priority:

 |How do I apply?